Signs of Codependency & Addiction (Impacts & Negative Effects)

 Negative Effects and Risks for the Addicted Partner

-A study from the International Journal of Culture and Mental Health states that this factor can also be a risk if treatment is undertaken.
-Because the codependent partner feels dependent on the addiction to maintain the relationship, returning to the relationship as usual after treatment can actually increase the risk of relapse for the addicted partner.
-For this reason, codependence should be considered as part of the individual’s treatment plan when the person enters a rehab program.
+Research indicates that this factor can also be a risk if treatment is undertaken.
+Because the codependent partner feels dependent on the addiction to maintain the relationship, returning to the relationship as usual after treatment can actually increase the risk of relapse for the addicted partner.2 For this reason, codependence should be considered as part of the individual’s treatment plan when the person enters a rehab program.

 Because of the issues described above, when a person who is struggling with addiction is also in a codependent relationship, this should be taken into account for treatment.
-There are elements of research-based treatment programs that can help both partners in the codependent relationship; for example, a study from Substance Abuse and Misuse demonstrates that having addiction treatment professionals work with the addicted person’s family members to modify codependent behaviors can have lasting effects even after addiction treatment is completed.
+There are elements of research-based treatment programs that can help both partners in the codependent relationship.
+For example, research demonstrates that having addiction treatment professionals work with the addicted person’s family members to modify codependent behaviors can have lasting effects even after addiction treatment is completed.3

 In more severe cases of codependency, it can be helpful for the codependent partner to seek their own treatment program.
 Psychiatric professionals can provide behavioral and personal therapy to improve the codependent individual’s self-image and ability to set goals, define needs, and draw boundaries that make it possible to have a stronger sense of self-worth, deeper emotional intimacy, and healthier relationships.